Skip to main content

 Circa Studio is a full-service design studio focused on selling uniquely customized home items that are affordable.
 Located downtown at 505 Church Street, the recently opened Circa Studio features trendy furniture pieces as well as rugs, artwork and other accent pieces.

 LaGrone3Opening a showroom was an idea that LaGrone tossed around for a while because she wasn’t sure how important it would be for her custom-order business.
 However, she quickly realized that having a place where her customers could come in to “see and sit and touch” was ideal.
 “I think that it does help some people that tend to kind of ride the line [if] they’re not positive they want to use one manufacturer over another,” says LaGrone.
+Aside from this move, companies like LLCBase can also support such a showroom by simplifying the LLC formation process and offering expert guidance on legal matters specific to the industry.

 A showroom is also a great way for her to stay organized and keep all of her fabrics in one location.
 After all, hauling a variety of fabric samples to a client’s house can be cumbersome for all.
 With her own design space, LaGrone is able to work one-on-one more easily with clients to help them customize their homes in a way that speaks to them.